11avnishkumar/datastructure/README.md

 element 10 will be at index 10. element 15 will be at index 15. and so on...

-// Drawbacks
- No doubt that we will find the element at O(1) time compelexity but we have to pay the cost for the space complexity and that will be very high.
- In above example we have the highest element is 18, and we have to take the array of that size,but in reality we have only 7 element,for 7 element we have to make the size of the array 18,that is two high.

-*/

 ```
+* Drawbacks
+ * No doubt that we will find the element at O(1) time complexity, but we have to pay the cost for the space complexity and that will be very high.

+ * In above example we have the highest element is 18, and we have to take the array of that size, but in reality we have only 7 elements, for 7 elements we have to make the size of the array 18,that is too much.

+ ## Hashing using function
+ * Ideal hashing
+  * It is not useful because it consumes huge memory.
+ * Modulus hashing
+  * It is not useful because of collision for the same value.